Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity

-\item Black blackens the cell in column $x$ and row $i$ as soon as he discovers that $\KS(i|x)<\log n-1$.
+\begin{itemize} \item Black blackens the cell in column $x$ and row $i$ as soon as he discovers that $\KS(i|x)<\log n-1$.
 (The constant $1$ guarantees that less than half of the cells will be blackened.)
 Note that Kolmogorov complexity is an upper semicomputable function, and Black approximates it from above, so more and more cells are blackened.

-\item Black puts a black pawn in a cell $(x,i)$ when he finds a program of length $i$ that produces $x$ with input $n$ (this implies that $\KS(x|n) \leq i$).
-Note that there are at most $2^i$ programs of length $i$, so Black does not violate the restriction for the number of pawns on any row $i$. \end{itemize}
+\item Black puts a black token in a cell $(x,i)$ when he finds a program of length $i$ that produces $x$ with input $n$ (this implies that $\KS(x|n) \leq i$).
+Note that there are at most $2^i$ programs of length $i$, so Black does not violate the restriction for the number of tokens on any row $i$. \end{itemize}

 Let White play against this strategy (using the strategy described above).
 Since the strategy is computable, the behavior of White is also computable.
-One can construct a decompressor $V$ for the strings of length $n$ as follows: each time White puts a pawn in a cell $(x,i)$, a program of length $i$ is assigned to $x$.
+One can construct a decompressor $V$ for the strings of length $n$ as follows: each time White puts a token in a cell $(x,i)$, a program of length $i$ is assigned to~$x$.
 By White's restriction, no more than $2^i$ programs need to be assigned.
-By universality, a white pawn on cell $(x,i)$ implies that $\KS(x|n) \leq i + O(1)$.
-If White's pawn is alive in column $x$, there is no black pawn below, so $\KS(x|n)\ge i$, and therefore $\KS(x|n)=i+O(1)$.
-Moreover, for a winning pawn, the cell $(x,i)$ is not blackened, so $\KS(i|x)\ge \log n -1$.
+By universality, a white token on cell $(x,i)$ implies that $\KS(x|n) \leq i + O(1)$.
+If White's token is alive in $(x,i)$, there is no black token below, so $\KS(x|n)\ge i$, and therefore $\KS(x|n)=i+O(1)$.
+Moreover, for a living token, the cell $(x,i)$ is not blackened, so $\KS(i|x)\ge \log n -1$.
 Therefore, $\KS(\KS(x|n)|x)\ge \log n-O(1)$.

-\textbf{Remark}: the construction also guarantees that $\KS(x|n)\ge n/2-O(1)$ for that $x$.
+\textbf{Remark}: the construction also guarantees that $\KS(x|n)\ge n/2-O(1)$ for that~$x$.
 (Here the factor $1/2$ can be replaced by any $\alpha<1$ if we change the rules of the game accordingly.)
-Indeed, according to white's strategy, he always plays in the highest non-black cell of some column, and at most half of the cells in a column can be blackened, therefore no white pawns appear in the lower half of the board.
+Indeed, according to White's strategy, he always plays in the highest non-black cell of some column, and at most half of the cells in a column can be blackened, therefore no white tokens appear in the lower half of the board.